FAQ

 Both dated futures basis and perpetual funding rates have, on average, returned a yield to the short side of c.6-7% over the last 3 years, leading to an excess yield over staked Ethereum.

-This protocol yield is variable, transparent, sustainable, and provided to users (net of yield that accrues to the insurance fund) according to the staking mechanism.
+This protocol yield is variable, transparent, sustainable, and partially distributed as rewards to users (net of revenue that accrues to the insurance fund) according to the staking mechanism.

 Perpetual Futures